canary-projects/tabbyCat-framework/README.md

-# TabbyCat Framework
+# Arch
-TabbyCat Framework is a framework developed by Canary.
+Arch Framework is a framework developed by Canary.
 It's light-weight, feature-packed, and written in Lua.

-I :heart: cats!

-# Description

-Tabby is a framework that aims to make your game development a breeze.
-No more staring at your computer for hours, trying to find that bug.
-The way Tabby is organized, it should be easy to find that :bug: bug and kill it.

-Tabby tries to be as light-weight as possible.
-We use the most up-to-date and performant modules to set up the MainModule.
+# Arch: The framework for all

+Arch tries to be as reusable as possible.
+Everything is your choice, even if you want to your framework to single script, or multi.
+It's also lightweight, no extra and unneeded features, Arch serves as a way to organize your game and make the development process a breeze.

 # Documentation

-**Included Modules:**

-* Signal
-* NetworkSignal
-* TabbyData
-* TabbyTeleport
-* TabbyUI
-* Tabby Package Manager

-**Needed For Setup:**

-* Canary Studio